astefanz/config/README.md

 # i.e. the path to the .json file to use ^
 ```

-Don't create a new user.
-Do this post-installation.

 ##### Packages to install with `archinstall` (system-level)

 ```bash